Written by: A O’Neill, Licensed Pest Management Professional

 Bear in mind that the inspection must cover the entire house or apartment, and not just the kitchen and bathrooms as it would with other roaches.

-In the other rooms, look and see if there’s any evidence of these furniture cockroaches close to the ceiling, and on and in cracks in the walls, look underneath and inside the furniture, including the sofa, chairs, and tables.
+In the other rooms, look and see if there’s any evidence of these furniture cockroaches close to the ceiling, and in cracks in the walls.
+Look underneath and inside the furniture, including the sofa, chairs, and tables.
 Inspect behind picture frames on the walls, electrical equipment, moldings, and baseboards.

 If you see any number of them, then your vacuum is going to be your best friend here as it can quickly reduce their population numbers.